benhubsch/Stack-Overflow-Atom-Package/README.md

 # Stack Overflow Help

 An Atom package that allows users to search for answers on Stack Overflow from within their text editor.
+If you're reading this on atom.io, I recommend checking out my [Github page](https://github.com/benhubsch/Stack-Overflow-Atom-Package), where the images will be able to render.

 ## Table of Contents